How do I obtain an ex parte restraining order?

 It depends.
 The court may hold telephone conferences on non-evidentiary matters for the convenience of out-of-town attorneys who must travel a great distance (from non-contiguous counties).
 Contact the Court Administrator or the Court Coordinator to request same.

 Are there time limitations for voir dire, opening statements, final arguments, etc.?

 There are no set time limits.
 However, time limits will be imposed on a case-by-case basis.

 See your scheduling order and/or trial preparation order.
 You must provide the court with a disc for the Judge's preview and editing (MS Word format).

 What audio and visual equipment does the court have for trial purposes?

-Wireless access to the internet is available to attorneys using a Guest account.
+Wireless internet access is also available to attorneys via a guest account.